-Identified in 2015 as a major priority for restoration, the 13th century south lesser transept roof is having the lead removed and re-cast.
-The timber and stonework is also being repaired.
+Identified in 2015 as a major priority for restoration, the 13th century south lesser transept roof has been restored by having the lead removed and re-cast.
+The timber and stonework have also been repaired.

 The five-year survey in 2015 identified this part of the Minster structure as being a priority for repair and restoration.
 Serious decay caused by the leaking roof, due to the life-expired lead work, has created water-logged timbers and fungal decay.
 Sixty leaks were discovered during the survey which reported, “an urgent programme of recovering the high level roof is now a priority for the Minster since the medieval roof timbers are now being put at serious risk”.

-- renew the lead roof coverings of the south lesser transept
+- renewed lead roof coverings on the south lesser transept roof

-- reduce negative environmental impacts such as by using natural materials from sustainable sources
+- reducing negative environmental impacts such as by using natural materials from sustainable sources

 The restoration work is funded by the National Lottery Heritage Fund and Beverley Minster Old Fund.

 March 2020.
 The contractor’s cabins are placed and secured.
 Scaffolding erectors begin work.

 5 April 2020.
 The scaffolding rises by 2 more levels to give access to the gable windows.